 While most of the human body is very resilient, your ears can be easily damaged from prolonged or very loud noises.

 You have tiny hair-like nerve cells in your inner ear that pick up different frequencies of sound.
 They vibrate with those sounds.
 This vibration communicates with the brain regarding what you’re hearing.

-When exposed to very loud sound these nerves vibrate very quickly.
-The sound basically shakes them to death.
+When exposed to very loud sounds these nerves vibrate very quickly causing injury.
 Your body does not have a way to repair or regrow these cells.
 The more cells you damage, the harder it becomes to hear.

 How Fire Fighting Can Lead to Hearing Loss

 Sirens, like on firetrucks, have been shown to cause hearing loss.